Important SaaS Metrics You Should Track

 Based on their scores, you can divide the subscribers into three broad categories – promoters (Score 9 or 10), passive (score 7 or 8), and detractors (score below 7).
 You need to ignore the passive subscribers while calculating the net promoter score.
 You will calculate the major SaaS metric by deducting the percentage of detractors from the percentage of promoters.

-The metrics help you reduce overall customer acquisition costs and understand if the SaaS solution meets subscribers’ expectations.
+The SaaS metrics help you reduce overall customer acquisition costs and understand if the SaaS solution meets subscribers’ expectations.
 You can improve the metric by working on the product’s weaknesses based on the feedback of subscribers.
 However, it is also important to change the negative perceptions about the SaaS solution by publishing expert reviews.

 8. Quick Ratio